nialljmiller/summer-school-2026-labs/content/monday/lab-3.md

 ---

-## Step 4 — Age diagnostics: seismic vs CMD
+## Step 4 — Lets think about this! -- Age diagnostics: seismic vs CMD

 Before pooling results, compare what each observable is actually telling you.